SignPath/website/documentation/build-system-integration/index.md

 The API token is displayed when a new CI user is created.
 (If you lose the API key, you will need to generate a new one.)

 Make sure to keep the access token in a secure location.
-Most Continuous Integration (CI) systems provides a mechanism to store secrets, which is usually the best place to keep API tokens.
+Most Continuous Integration (CI) systems provide a mechanism to store secrets, which is usually the best place to keep API tokens.
 If you use several distinct systems for API access, we recommend that you create individual CI User accounts in SignPath.

 ## PowerShell